-Holdings in liquidity funds are measured at fair value through profit or loss, with income received recognised in investment income.
+Holdings in liquidity funds that meet the definition of cash equivalents are measured at fair value through profit or loss, with income received recognised in investment income.

 The fair value of holdings in liquidity funds is determined as the last published price applicable to the vehicle at the reporting date.